diegohdk/tech-test.back-end/README.md

 - Express.js 4.16.1
 - axios 0.21.1
 - cors 2.8.5
+- dotenv 8.2.0
+- meld 1.3.2

 ## Configuration

-Copy or rename the file `env.sample` to `.env.json`.
+Copy or rename the file `.env.sample` to `.env`.
 No need to edit it.

 The app runs on the port 3000 by default.
-But you can change it by editing the `.env.json` file.
+But you can change it by editing the `.env` file.
 Just remember to also change the port in the front-end app.

 ## Install dependencies